seandepagnier/weatherfax_pi/Frontend2.md

 - testplugin_pi/cmake
 - testplugin_pi/buildosx
 - testplugin_pi/mingw
-- testplugin_pi/extinclude  Needed for json validation  (certain plugins) Ocpn_draw, watchdog, weather_routing
+- testplugin_pi/extinclude  (JSON Validation - only Ocpn_draw, watchdog, weather_routing)
-- testplugin_pi/extsrc  Needed for json validation (certain plugins)
+- testplugin_pi/extsrc  (JSON Validation - only Ocpn_draw, watchdog, weather_routing)

 #### Files
-- testplugin_pi/appveyor.yml
+- testplugin_pi/appveyor.yml  (compare with your file)
-- testplugin_pi/.travis.yml
+- testplugin_pi/.travis.yml   (compare with your file)
-- testplugin_pi/CMakeLists.txt
+- testplugin_pi/CMakeLists.txt  (see in line notes, major editing comparing to old file)
+- See notes below for more detail

 #### Directories NOT needed
 The following directories and files are not needed from testplugin_pi